-Under rare circumstances, described later, you might want to initiate a search on a single peer.
+In a cluster, you use the search head to search across the set of peers.
+Under rare circumstances, described later, you might also want to initiate a search on a single peer.

 Clustered search is very similar to how distributed search works in a non-clustered environment.
 The main difference is that the search head gets its list of search peers from the master node.
 It also gets a generation ID from the master.
 After that, it communicates directly with the peers.

 Note: In a clustered search, the search peers are the set of cluster peers that are currently registered with the master (in other words, peers that are up-and-running and participating in the cluster).

 1. The search head contacts the master node.

 2. The master node gives the search head the current generation ID and a list of the peers in that generation (that is, the peers that are currently registered with the master).